jlucasgaspar/def-nodejs-api/README.md

  - get an API Key in MapQuest to run the geocoder dependency;
  - add this API Key in main/config/env.ts file;
  - run *yarn run dev:server* to listen in http://localhost:3030;
- - run *yarn test:verbose* to see all tests and its coverage report;
+ - run *yarn run test:verbose* to see all tests and its coverage report;